Wrindu

 Wrindu Expert Views

 “With over 10 years of experience and products exported to 120+ countries, Wrindu’s ISO9001/IEC/CE-certified digital earth resistance testers deliver laboratory-grade accuracy in harsh field conditions.
-Our 5,000㎡ factory and 200+ staff reinvest ~20% profits into R&D for innovations like thermal compensation, ensuring reliable soil resistivity data for global substation projects.
-From consultation to 24/7 support and 12-month warranty, we enable engineers to meet IEC/IEEE standards efficiently.” – Wrindu Engineering Team
+Our 5,000㎡ factory and 200+ staff reinvest ~20% of profits into R&D for innovations like thermal compensation, ensuring reliable soil resistivity data for global substation projects.
+From consultation to 24/7 support and a 12-month warranty, we enable engineers to meet IEC/IEEE standards efficiently.” – Wrindu Engineering Team

 Conclusion